Your preference has been updated for this session. To permanently change your account setting, go to My Account

 anchor-icon Table of Contents dropdown-icon

 Blood pressure consists of two numbers, traditionally measured in millimeters of mercury (mmHg).
-The first number is the systolic blood pressure and the second is diastolic pressure.
+The first number is the systolic blood pressure, and the second is the diastolic pressure.
 Blood pressure is expressed as 120/80 (systolic/diastolic).

 • Systolic blood pressure: the pressure your heart exerts on your arteries when pumping.